+Attorney Kyle Engelke is partner in the Madison office at Stafford Rosenbaum LLP and serves as co-chair of the firm’s Litigation Practice Group.
 Kyle’s passion is courtroom practice.
 However, a client should hear what they need to know about their legal dispute – both the good and bad – long before a judge or jury passes judgment.
 Kyle’s job is to assess the risk created by a client’s conflict and manage the legal uncertainty they face.
-His trial practice includes commercial litigation, tort and civil rights defense, personal injury matters and wrongful death claims, regulatory utility law and municipal prosecution.
+His trial practice includes commercial litigation, tort and civil rights defense, personal injury matters and wrongful death claims.
 Regardless of the matter, Kyle believes it is his job to earn his client’s trust, and that every client deserves an advocate who is both responsive and understanding of the demands (and costs) legal disputes create for the client.

 Trial practice requires storytelling, and Kyle enjoys all aspects of building a trial record.
-Kyle’s experience includes handling all aspects of trial practice – from jury trials and witness examination to motion practice, depositions, discovery and case assessment and budgeting.
+Kyle’s experience includes handling all aspects of trial practice – from jury trials to emergency injunction hearings, and from expert discovery to case management and budgeting.
 Kyle’s frequent briefing experience includes successfully dismissing a mass tort claim for carbon monoxide poisoning at a hockey rink and authoring an amicus brief on behalf of the League of Wisconsin Municipalities addressing Wisconsin’s governmental immunity law – a matter Kyle also argued before the Wisconsin Supreme Court.

 Kyle’s commercial litigation experience includes fair dealership claims, corporate control contests, whistleblower claims involving misappropriation of trade secrets, defending class actions alleging professional liability arising from financial investments and multi-state statutory fraud claims involving administration of Wisconsin’s Medicaid program.
 Kyle also co-authors the Wisconsin Bar Association’s publications on Trade Secrets and Tortious Interference with Contractual Relations.